 (2) Two copies of your approved thesis must be submitted.
 Print on one side of the page only for both copies.

 (3) Submit one of the two copies on 20 lb., 100 percent cotton, 8 1/2” x 11” white paper.

 (4) The second copy may be submitted on white printer paper.

 (5) PhD and DMin students: It is the student’s responsibility to ask the advisor if he would like a personal bound copy of the dissertation or project.
 If so, submit one additional copy.
 The third copy may be submitted on white printer paper.

 Note: These due dates may change if they fall on a weekend; please check the current Academic Calendar online or in the back of the catalog to verify the submission date for a given year.

 May 1: Approved PhD dissertations and DMin projects due

 3. Plagiarism Pledge

-In keeping with the policy in the catalog governing the Seminary’s honor system, students will complete a “plagiarism pledge,” which will be sent to the students along with other paperwork in April.
+In keeping with the Seminary’s honor code, students will be required to sign a “plagiarism pledge,” which will be sent to the student by Academic Affairs.
 Be sure to review the seminary's definition of plagiarism.
-The pledge should be submitted along with the paperwork by May 1.
+The pledge should be submitted along with the paperwork the approved thesis due date.
 Do not include the plagiarism pledge as part of your thesis.

 Return to Top ↑